Tee1er/boing/README.md

 }
 ```
 For `serverPath`, paste in the path to your jarfile.
 Remember that in JSON, you'll want to use double backslashes.
-Replace the token with the token you copied earlier - and remember, don't share it with others.
+Replace `YOUR-TOKEN` with the token you copied earlier - and remember, don't share it with others.

 As for chatChannel - Boing comes with a chat relay feature that takes chat in a specific channel and relays it to the in-game Mindustry chat.

 You can put the name of the channel you'd like to use for that in there at this point in setup.

 Now, all you need to do is save the file, and double-click `run.bat`.
+You might want to automate it as a service using something like https://nssm.cc/.
+This has two main benefits: A.) you won't need to remember to start the server, and B.) it'll be out of sight, hidden away.

 ## Commands